dragon-forge/Docs/docs/api/hammeranims/animations/animation_system.md

 ### 🧱 AnimationSystem.Builder
 Defaults:
 - canSync: true
+- autoSync: true
-- autoSync: false
+- syncTime: false
+- defaultUseNanoTime: true
+- geometry: none

 AnimationSystem.Builder has the following methods:
 - `disableSync()` - completely disable all synchronization of this AnimationSystem;
+- `addLayers(AnimationLayer.Builder... layers)` - register multiple animation layers into the system;
+- `addHeadLookLayer()` - Used for entites that have a head, adds minecraft head rotation element to the animation system for you;
+- `geometry(IGeometryContainer geo)` - Used in bone position calculations that are provided by default methods inside `IAnimatedObject`;
+- **Deprecated methods:**
+  - `syncTime(boolean syncTime)` - toggles if the animation time should be synchronized;
   - `autoSync(boolean autoSync)` - toggle if animation system should sync to clients when animation on any given layer changes.
 Does not matter when `disableSync()` is called;
-- `addLayers(AnimationLayer.Builder... layers)` - register multiple animation layers into the system;
+  - `canSync(boolean canSync)` - toggle if the animation system can perform any sort of sync;
+  - `defaultUseNanoTime(boolean defaultUseNanoTime)` - toggle if the animation system should use nanosecond time.
+Enabled by default since it eliminates visual stutters that happened with tick-based approach;

 ### 🧱 AnimationLayer.Builder
 AnimationLayer.Builder is created with `AnimationLayer.builder(String name)` method